ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-4.md

 The pre-compiled jars are under the directory path `iot-truck-streaming/storm-streaming/target/`.

-**(Optional)** If you would like to modify/run the code:

-*   refer to [Appendix B](#update-iot-truck-streaming-project-lab3) for the steps to run maven to compile the jars to the target subdir from terminal command line
-*   refer to [Appendix C](#enable-remote-desktop-setup-topology) for the steps to enable VNC (i.e. 'remote desktop') access on your sandbox and open/compile the code using Eclipse
+> Note: Back in Tutorial 0 in which we set up the Trucking Demo, we used maven to create the target folder.

-### 3.1 Verify Kafka is Running & Create Topology
+### 3.1 Verify Kafka is Running & Deploy Topology

 1\.
 Verify that Kafka service is running using Ambari dashboard.
-If not, start the Kafka service as we did in tutorial 2.
+If not, start the Kafka service as we did in tutorial 3.

 2\.
-Create Storm Topology
+Deploy Storm Topology

 We now have 'supervisor' daemon and Kafka processes running.
 To do real-time computation on Storm, you create what are called "topologies".
 A topology is a Directed Acyclic Graph (DAG) of spouts and bolts with streams of tuples representing the edges.
 Each node in a topology contains processing logic, and links between nodes indicate how data should be passed around between nodes.

 Running a topology is straightforward.
-First, you package all your code and dependencies into a single jar like we did in the tutorial 1 with mvn clean package.
-Then, you run a command like the following: The command below will start a new Storm Topology for Truck Events.
+First, you package all your code and dependencies into a single jar.
+In tutorial 0 when we set up our IDE environment, we ran mvn clean package after we were satisfied with the state of our code for the topology, which packaged our storm project into a **storm...SNAPSHOT.jar**.
+The command below will deploy a new Storm Topology for Truck Events.

 ~~~bash